ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~
 {: title='Max UUID Format'}

-A Max UUID value can be used as a sentinel value in situations where a 128-bit UUID is required but a concept such as "end of UUID list" needs to be expressed, and is reserved for such use as needed for implementation-specific situations.
+A Max UUID value can be used as a sentinel value in situations where a 128 bit UUID is required but a concept such as "end of UUID list" needs to be expressed, and is reserved for such use as needed for implementation-specific situations.

 # UUID Best Practices {#uuid_best_practices}

 The minimum requirements for generating UUIDs are
 described in this document for each version.
-Everything else is an implementation detail and
+Everything else is an implementation detail and it is
 up to the implementer to decide what is appropriate for a given
 implementation.
 Various relevant factors are covered
 below to help guide an implementer through the different trade-offs among